Attalla, Alabama: Geography

-Attalla is in Etowah County at (34.009818, -86.098413).
-It is bordered to the east by the city of Gadsden, the county seat, and at its southernmost point by Rainbow City.
+Attalla is in Etowah County and is bordered to the east by the city of Gadsden, the county seat, and at its southernmost point by Rainbow City.

 Interstate 59 runs along the eastern edge of the city, with access from Exits 181 and 183.
 U.S. Route 11 passes through the center of town as Third Street and runs generally parallel to I59, leading northeast 36 mi to Fort Payne and southwest 58 mi to Birmingham.
 U.S. Routes 278 and 431 also pass through the center of Attalla, leading east 5 mi to downtown Gadsden.
 US 431 runs north 20 mi to Albertville, while US 278 leads west 47 mi to Cullman.
 Alabama State Route 77 passes through the southern section of Attalla, leading north 3 mi to US 431 and southeast 6 mi to Rainbow City.

 According to the U.S. Census Bureau, the city has a total area of 18.1 km2, all of it land.
 Big Wills Creek, a tributary of the Coosa River, flows southeasterly through the city.
 The southern end of Lookout Mountain rises to the east overlooking the city.